geopandas/geopandas/doc/source/io.rst

 .. note::

-    GeoDataFrame can contain more field types than most of the file types.
+    GeoDataFrame can contain more field types than supported by most of the file formats.
 For example tuples or lists can be easily stored in the GeoDataFrame, but saving them to e.g. GeoPackage or Shapefile will raise a ValueError.
     Before saving to a file, they need to be converted to a format supported by a selected driver.